BND Hamburger Icon

 Short-term and long-term payables

-Accounts payable cover a lot of the expenses associated with running a small business, including these costs:
+Accounts payable may also result from typical expenses associated with running a small business, including the following:

 • Fuel and energy